csbanon/pdc-model/README.md

 2. Open `Run.java` in the `code` directory.
 Use this file to modify the values of `TIME`, `TRIALS`, and `P`.
 These values are defined as follows:
 * `TIME`: the discrete value of time the model will run for.
 * `TRIALS`: the number of trials to run.
-* `P: the value of p for the model.
+* `P`: the value of p for the model.
 (There may be various values for p to be used for comparisons.
 For a detailed explanation of p, see the paper.)
 3. Compile `Run.java` using the following command: `javac Run.java`
 4. Run the file using the following command: `java Run`